 A person is justified in the use of force against another when and to the extent that he reasonably believes that such conduct is necessary to prevent or terminate such other's trespass on or other tortious or criminal interference with either real property (other than a dwelling) or personal property, lawfully in his possession or in the possession of another who is a member of his immediate family or household or of a person whose property he has a legal duty to protect.
 However, he is justified in the use of force which is intended or likely to cause death or great bodily harm only if he reasonably believes that such force is necessary to prevent the commission of a forcible felony.

-, which says that a person attacked in public “has no duty to retreat and has the right to stand his or her ground and meet force with force.”
+The Illinois law, which allows the use of deadly force to protect property, is different from the broader Florida law, which says that a person attacked in public “has no duty to retreat and has the right to stand his or her ground and meet force with force.”
 In other words, you’re justified in shooting anyone who messes with you, anywhere, any time.

 The Illinois Review, however, doesn’t see it that way, writing: